-When donations come in with no recommendation, criteria such as the relationship we have with the school, income of the family, and recommendations from the school are the primary considerations we use.
+When donations come in with no recommendation, criteria such as the relationship we have with the school, income of the family, and recommendations from the school are the primary considerations we use when awarding scholarships.
 Other considerations also come into play.

 Awards from funds where your school was recommended:

 Sometimes funds are donated and a specific school is recommended.
-Arizona Tuition Connection will award those funds out to the applicants from that school with the primary considerations being family income and participation in the programs we offer.
+Arizona Tuition Connection will award those funds to the applicants from that school with the primary considerations being family income and participation in the programs we offer.

 It sounds like a basic thing, but filling out the application completely is the first step in maximizing your family’s opportunity to receive a scholarship.
 If the application is not filled out completely you may not receive any funding, or you may receive less funding that you otherwise could.

-The best way you can maximize the scholarship donations for your child is to ask your friends, acquaintances to donate their tax dollars and recommend your child.
+The best way you can maximize the scholarship donations for your child is to ask your friends and acquaintances to donate their tax dollars and recommend your child.
 Although state laws say Arizona Tuition Connection cannot use the recommendations of donors as the only factor when awarding scholarships, we can use it as one of the factors.
-The more money we receive in donations the more money we have to award in scholarships.
+The more money we receive in donations, the more money we have to award in scholarships.

-For the 2020 tax year, married couples can donate $2,365 and singles can donate up to $1,183.
-With these high of donation amounts it does not take long to make a significant impact in your tuition expenditures.
+For the 2022 tax year, the maximums are $2,483 (married) and $1,243 (single).
+With these high donation amounts, it does not take long to make a significant impact in your tuition expenditures.

 Another opportunity to maximize your scholarships is to see if the company you work for would consider donating.
 There are laws surrounding these types of donations, but millions of dollars are donated every year with corporate tax credits.
 Please call us to discuss if you feel your corporation might be interested in donating.